-When taut:
+When moored:

-- Protect the ropes from chafing with for example plastic sleeves. - Make allowance for the tide, as the case may be. - Make sure to use spring lines on the boat alongside a dock.
+- Protect the ropes from chafing with for example plastic sleeves. - Take possible tides into account. - Always tie the fore and aft dock lines from the main hull ONLY, folded or not folded. - Always make sure to use 2 spring lines on the boat alongside a dock.

-PRECAUTION:
+PRECAUTION

-- Be well acquainted with the boat before going sailing in more than 5 Beaufort true wind (20 knots 10 m/sec). - Learn to handle the boat well under power and to make safe harbour manoeuvring note that sometimes it can be difficult to stop the boat in reverse downwind. - Be aware that the boat maybe can capsize in folded condition by winds exceeding 8 Beaufort (40 knots - 20 m/sec).
-In that case secure the boat/mast sideways, with fx one halyard to each side, this halyard don't have to be tight just loose/slack so tide is not a problem, or fold minimum one side out and/or both sides min each 75 cm (3") out, please note that this is only necessary by side winds. - We do NOT recommend leaving the boat folded on a mooring or at anchor.
+- Be well acquainted with the boat before going sailing in more than 5 Beaufort true wind (20 knots 10 m/sec). - Learn to handle the boat well under power and to make safe harbour manoeuvring - note that sometimes it can be difficult to stop the boat in reverse downwind. - Be aware that the boat maybe can capsize in folded condition by winds exceeding 8 Beaufort (40 knots 20 m/sec).
+In that case secure the boat/mast sideways, with e.g. one halyard to each side, this halyard don't have to be tight just loose/slack so tide is not a problem, or fold minimum one side out and/or both sides min each 75 cm (3") out, please note that this is only necessary by side winds. - We do NOT recommend leaving the boat folded on a mooring or at anchor. - Never moor the boat folded where wave heights exceed max 25 cm (10") - Never let the boat dry out in folded position as the seabed can be angled. - The boat is unsinkable at all times.
+If anything should happen, always stay with the boat. - In capsized position the boat will stay afloat approx. at main cabin sofa seat level, if the floats are fully intact and full buoyant. - By each wing base you will find a stainless eye for lifelines as well in the cockpit sides over the seats. - For longer offshore passages, life raft is recommended, for example in case of fire. - All three hulls have watertight crash bulkhead forward to prevent flooding of the hulls, if e.g. only the very front bow area gets damaged, only the forward section will be partly flooded.

-- Never moor the boat folded where wave heights exceed max 25 cm (10") - Never let the boat dry out in folded position as the seabed can be angled. - The boat is at all times unsinkable.
-If anything should happen, always stay with the boat. - In capsized position the boat will stay afloat approx. at main cabin sofa seat level, if the floats are fully intact and full buoyant. - By each wing base you will find a stainless eye for lifelines as well in the cockpit sides over the seats. - For longer offshore passages, life raft is recommended, for example in case of fire. - All three hulls have watertight crash bulkhead forward to prevent flooding of the hulls, if fx only the very front bow area gets damaged, only the forward section will be partly flooded. - If Bow thruster is being used ALLWAYS check there no lines hanging down in the water, like fx the tack line for the bowsprit or mooring lines.
+If Bow thruster (optional) is being used - ALLWAYS check there no lines hanging down in the water, like e.g. the tack line for the bowsprit or mooring lines, and make sure no persons are swimming close to the boat.

-IMPORTANT USER INFORMATION:
+IMPORTANT USER INFORMATION